AdamKacprzycki/Warsaw_Univ_of_Tech_Projects/DataMining_R/ReadMe.md

-# DataManing tasks -> Market basket analysis - Associacion Rules + Clustering
+# Data Maning Projects -> Market basket analysis - Associacion Rules and Clustering.

 I would like to present my final projects on Data Mining labs.